OneMadGypsy/upy-motion/README.md

 ### Features:

 1) Auto-calibration if the `ofs` argument is omitted
+2) After auto-calibration the `ofs` argument is supplied to you
-2) Automatic FIFO if an interrupt pin and callback are supplied
+3) Automatic FIFO if an interrupt pin and callback are supplied
-3) Kalman and complimentary filters are built in and automatically applied to data based on flags you set
+4) Kalman and complimentary filters are built in and automatically applied to data based on flags you set
-4) Data can be retrieved as raw gyroscope and accelerometer data or as angles (roll, pitch only)
+5) Data can be retrieved as raw gyroscope and accelerometer data or as angles (roll, pitch only)
-5) Temperature can be retrieved as Celsius or Fahrenheit
+6) Temperature can be retrieved as Celsius or Fahrenheit
-6) Numerous print options available that format the data into a very neat and easy-to-read display
+7) Numerous print options available that format the data into a very neat and easy-to-read display
-7) Self-test is built in and internally managed so using just one property will tell you if your device is functioning properly
+8) Self-test is built in and internally managed so using just one property will tell you if your device is functioning properly
-8) Everything you can do is well-documented below
+9) Everything you can do is well-documented below

 ### Community: